open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 * Settlement operations are triggered manually by the user.
 * In callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.

-Messages can be settled in a variety of different ways: In some cases, messages are not settled at all (fire-and-forget), or settlement happens on the broker.
-In other cases settlement operations are triggered manually by the user, and in callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.

 A "Settle" span should be created for every settlement operation, no matter which party triggered it.
 SDKs will, in some cases, auto-settle messages in